Blakmane/DominionsEnhanced6/README.md

   - Rotterland - Unfinished; Pending content.
 Mosquito Swarm completely reworked.
   - Nihuala - Not included in initial release.
 Will be overhauled later.
   - Houssa - New nation.
 Phaecia successor with Machaka elements.
 Sacred available only out of the capital.

+This mod has been a pretty massive undertaking and I want to extend a massive thanks to @Blakmane and @Flintlock for keeping me on track, as well as @Selgeron as a relatively recent addition to the team.
+It's difficult to overstate their help in this project. :)
+Also want to give thanks to the rest of the beta testers - @Dan, @TheGrandWombat, @kurtcop, @torshin, @Aneadorn.
+And thanks to @laodie as well for spritework.
+And lastly, thanks to all the prior developers and contributors to DE before it ended up in my hands;
+@RedRob most of all, as well as Boing, Kate_Micucci, Amuys, Zonk, Nounours, Pyg, Llamabeast, Turin, Quantum_Mechani, Heartless, Sombre, Globu, Ohlmann, Sy and others.
+There's still a lot of work to be done, but happy to get this out there so games can be played.
+I'm sure there's going to be broken things, both in balance and bugs, and unpopular changes, but that's what the development process is for.
+If you find something busted, please let us know so we can take a look at it and decide if there's an issue to be fixed.